Sundog School of Natural Buildinghttp://www.sundogbuilders.net

 After 15+ years in the community development field, including Peace Corps, a Master's in Intercultural Leadership, D.C./big-city madness, and all the mainstream jazz, I fell out of romance with my computer and began to explore cob amidst seasonal work, adventure, and internal metamorphosis.
 What started as a short term mud fling has become a healthy, long-term, inspired passion for building!
 In the past three years, I have studied, worked and played under Ianto Evans, Linda Smiley, Betty Seaman, Allie Maggio, Rebekah Lesher Hacker, Pedro Pizarro Villalobos, Bernhard Masterson, David Gonxales, and Tammy and Bob Van on projects in Mexico, Arizona, California, and Oregon.
 I enjoy building from the ground up (including lugging large stem wall boulders across ravines, which, yes, I consider “meditative” :) ), renovating existing structures, slathering on uber-creamy finish plasters, inspiring others (especially women!) to build their own homes, and collaborating on projects with crews from around the world.
 I am giddily anxious to further explore and perfect earthen renovation of trailers and other low-energy-efficiency dwellings into sustainable, efficient, cozy homes with Betty Seaman in Los Olivos this coming year.
 My always-more-muddy-than-necessary bag of tricks includes light straw clay, cob, bale cob, strawbale, earthen plasters, lime plasters, lime fresco, lots of laughter, chocolate, and directions to the nearest hotsprings.

-I offer workshops and sustainable living apprenticeships in the Sacred Valley of Peru.
+I am the co-owner of Earth Ayni in Costa Rica, a center for healing, wellness, and sustainable living.
 My interest in natural building began during my years as an artist whose work was inspired by environmental issues.
 In sharing what I have learned and bringing awareness to the global community, I hope to empower others to be self-sufficient and to live a more eco-conscious and healthy life.
 I continue to search for new, sometimes ancient methods of creating a world in which we can live in harmony with Pachamama and each other.
 I have learned from and worked with many talented people and organizations such as Gernot Minke, Cal-Earth (The California Institute for Earth Art and Architecture), Solar Living Institute, Midwest Permaculture, Cob Cottage Company, Ka’Way Monti School for Sustainability (Peru), and the Masonry Heater Association of North America.
 Clients have included The AVANI Organization (India), Gandhi Worldwide Education Institute, and Adventist Health International (Africa).

 J. “Cappie” Capp Bio: I own Pangea Design, a natural building company in Spearfish, South Dakota, USA.
 I lived in my first off-grid home in 2004 - it was a 1993 International school bus that I modified with PV solar and a composting toilet.
 Last year, I completed my code-approved off-grid, straw bale home.
 I also work as a ‘conventional’ builder that focuses on reused, natural, and locally-sourced materials.
 In 2016, I have contracts to build residential and commercial straw bale structures, and I will continue to offer instruction in natural building with workshops during our summer season. http://www.pangeadesigngroup.com.